 - Label the bag with the name and the date.

-- Place it in the fridge, where you won’t be bothering it.
+- Store in the fridge, where you won’t be bothering it.

 - The corms will store just fine until the coming season.